-So, getting the right amount of sunshine is important to staying healthy over Christmas.
+So, getting the right amount of sunshine is important to staying healthy.

 - When you do hit the beach or park during the day, choose a sunscreen that doesn’t contain the chemicals oxybenzone, octinoxate, retinyl palmitate, homosalate, octocrylene and paraben preservatives.
 These chemicals may create hormonal imbalances that could eventually end up affecting your endocrine system.
 So always check the product label.
 To read more about these 6 scary sunscreen ingredients click HERE

-- Slip, slop, slap and wear sunglasses so you don’t get sunburnt and risk premature aging of your skin or skin cancer.
+- Wear sunglasses so you don’t get sunburnt and risk premature aging of your skin or skin cancer around your eyes.

 - Make sure you drink eight glasses of water (or even more depending on your activities).
 Drink even when you’re not thirsty to prevent dehydration and overheating.